-It is important to have a plan regarding who will provide your cancer-focused follow up care (an oncologist, survivorship doctor or primary care doctor).
-Talk with your oncology team about developing a survivorship care plan or develop one using the Smart ALACC tool.
+It is important to have a plan for who will provide follow up care (an oncologist, survivorship doctor or primary care doctor).
+Talk with the team about developing a survivorship care plan or develop one using the Smart ALACC tool.
 Your child may benefit from being seen in a survivorship clinic.
-At a survivorship clinic a provider can review your child's history and provide recommendations, you can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.
+At a survivorship clinic a provider can review your child's history and provide recommendations.
+You can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.

 This article is meant to give you a better understanding of pediatric Hodgkin lymphoma.
 You may find this information useful when meeting with your physician, making treatment decisions, and continuing your search for information.

 Leukemia and Lymphoma Society

 Offers education and patient services, information on research, co-pay assistance and stories of hope.